pellux-network/EDx52display/README.md

 # EDx52display

 Seamlessly reads Elite Dangerous journal data and presents real-time system, planet, and cargo information on your Saitek/Logitech X52 Pro MFD.
+Updated and Maintained

-*Please note that this software only works with the X52 Pro.
-The regular X52 HOTAS does not support third-party software for the MFD.*
+> **Note:** *This software only works with the Saitek/Logitech X52 Pro.
+The standard X52 HOTAS does not support third-party software for the MFD.*

-### NOTE 1: This fork modernizes and maintains the original app, fixing journal parsing to prevent freezes and improve efficiency.
-Recent updates include:
-- **Robust line-by-line journal reading for stability and speed**
-- **Improved error handling and logging**
-- **Configurable page visibility**
-- **Compatibility updates for the latest Elite Dangerous journal formats and commodites**
-- **UX improvements and general polishing**
-- **New Features**
+> **Note:** *It is recommended to run a tool that uploads data to EDSM, such as [ED Market Connector](https://github.com/Marginal/EDMarketConnector).
+Doing this will ensure that any new discoveries can be shown on the display.*

 ※*Development is ongoing.
 See the [changelog](https://github.com/pellux-network/EDx52display/blob/master/CHANGELOG.md) for details on recent fixes and features.*

-### NOTE 2: It is recommended to run a tool that uploads data to EDSM, such as [ED Market Connector](https://github.com/Marginal/EDMarketConnector).
-Doing this will ensure that any new discoveries can be shown on the display.

 ## Running